Transportation Tomorrow

 Will the information from the survey be available to the public?

 The travel information collected from the participating households in the region will be summarized to describe how, why, where and when people travel.
 These summaries will be available but no individual household information is available.
-Results of the 2006 Transportation Tomorrow Survey can be viewed for various regions on our website.
-Various technical aspects of the 2001 and 2006 Transportation Tomorrow Surveys are also available on our website here and can be viewed with Acrobat Reader.
+Results of the 2011 Transportation Tomorrow Survey can be viewed for various regions on our website under Publications.
+Various technical aspects of the 2006 and 2011 Transportation Tomorrow Surveys are also available on the Univeristy of Toronto Data Management Group's website here and can be viewed with Acrobat Reader.

 Where did you get my information from?